The America’s Cup

 Land Rover had some big-ass ramps set up to show off the ascent/decline brake control of some of their latest models.

-We sat in the back of the car to get some passenger perspective shots for this video of the popup.
-Charley risked having his GoPro crushed to get footage of the rovers climbing up the ramp from underneath.
+We sat in the back of the car to get some passenger perspective shots for this video of the popup, and risked having our GoPro crushed to get footage of the rovers climbing up the ramp from underneath.